callstack/react-native-fbads/README.md

 ### Get a Placement ID

 Follow [Facebook's instructions](https://www.facebook.com/help/publisher/1195459597167215) to create placement IDs for your ads.
+In order to get test ads modify your placement ID as it shown [here](https://developers.facebook.com/docs/audience-network/guides/test/inserted-code).

 ### Add test devices and test users